IDIOMS---2005/Sep/22

 hand, I take after my mother.

-down: refuse, rejected
+08. turned down: refuse, rejected

 I've been turned down by the graduate school that I applied